poanetwork/deployment-terraform/azure/roles/balancer/files/README.md

 # Overview

-You can use this instruction to deploy virtual machines without creating POA network itself.
+You can use this instruction to deploy azure application gateway that will be acting like an load balancer over specified nodes.

 ## Step 1: Prerequisites